-Official practice for the IU women’s basketball team commenced on Monday, nothing new for Coach Teri Moren and her players.
+When official practice for the IU women’s basketball team commenced in early October, it was nothing new for Coach Teri Moren and her players.

 The drills were still demanding, sweat still poured from the exhausted players’ faces and the coaches were still as intense as ever, but there was something different about the aura surrounding this year’s team.